grab/engineering-blog/_posts/2019-11-21-domain-driven-development-in-golang.md

 }
 ~~~

-As all the objects shown above have _ID_ as a field and can be identifiable, all the above are **entities** and none are **value objects**.

-If we apply domain knowledge, _DeveloperProjectDAO_ and _ProductProjectDAO_ are not independent entities.
+All the objects shown above have _ID_ as a field and can be identifiable, hence they are identified as **entities** and not as **value objects**.
+But if we apply domain knowledge, _DeveloperProjectDAO_ and _ProductProjectDAO_ are actually not independent entities.
 Project object is the aggregate root since it must exist before the child fields, _DevProjectDAO_ and _ProdcutProjectDAO_, can exist.

-Step 4: Create the repositories
+#### Step 4: Create the repositories
 As stated above, we created an interface to abstract the working logic of a particular domain (i.e. Repository).
 Here is an example of how we designed the repositories:

 ~~~go